by Maeve Luthin, Professional Development Manager

 ML: How did you become involved with PRIM&R?

 TH: I have been attending PRIM&R conferences since 1994.
 When I entered the field in March of that year, I had very little idea of the rules and regulations pertaining to research animal care and use.
 About three weeks after starting the job, I found out there was a conference I just “had to attend”because it would help me learn everything I needed to know.
-I went to one of PRIM&R’s animal care and use conferences that year, and I’ve been attending ever since.
+I

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.